KittyGiraudel/site/_posts/2021-04-05-an-accessible-toggle.md

 ### Right-to-left support

 I originally forgot about right-to-left support and Adrian Roselli was kind enough to poke me so I update the code.
-Ideally, we would use the `:dir()` pseudo-class unfortunately browser support is pretty abysmal as of writing so we have to rely on the `[dir]` attribute selector instead.
+Ideally, we would use the `:dir()` pseudo-class unfortunately [browser support is pretty abysmal](https://caniuse.com/css-dir-pseudo) as of writing so we have to rely on the `[dir]` attribute selector instead.

-We need to adjust everything that’s currently directional, so the spacing between the toggle and the text, the original position of the handle, and the check position of the handle.
+We need to adjust everything that’s currently directional so the original position of the handle, and the checked position of the handle.

 ```css
 /**